AlGepe/OmniCalcs/SEO/FinalGrade/New_FinalGrade.md

 ## Beyond the final grade, a word on knowledge and studying

+We have touched lightly on the fact that grades don't mean knowledge, so let's expand a bit more on that, almost counter-intuitive, statement.
+In an ideal world, the exams and tests you have to do to pass a subject would be perfectly designed so that you could only pass if you knew enough.
+On top of that, since we're talking about the 'perfect' scenario, your grade would exactly represent your level of knowledge in the subject.

+However, an exam like this would require a lot of research and planning, would probably need be tailor-made for each student, and would have to be completely different from one year to the next so as to avoid students from just studying previous exams.
+As you can clearly see, this is far from practical and borderline impossible to achieve in a world where time is limited (as is the capacity of professors).

+Enter Real World™ compromises.
+Professors (and teachers) have limited time and need to optimise it so, for example, having the same type of exam with different questions from year to year is a good and very common compromise.

+Another compromise that professors are very likely to do is to only select a few relevant topics from the subject, instead of having questions about everything they taught in the course.
+This allows exams to be short enough to be done in just a couple of hours as opposed to the several days that it could take to go over the whole subject.

+All this compromises allow for exams to actually be performed, but they hinder their accuracy to represent the knowledge of the student.
+If done correctly, there should still be a high correlation between the knowledge you have and the grade you get, but some times there can be huge disparities.

+In the worst cases you might have to decided if you'd rather have great knowledge and average grade or amazing grade and sub-par knowledge.
+In general we would recommend aiming for knowledge but you are probably the best judge of your situation, if you unfortunately happen to encounter it.

 ## Final exam and anxiety, how to balance now and then sensibly